deeedob/thesis/content/10_introduction.md

 ```

 This mean there can only ever exist one QApplication per process.
 If the
-plugin-loading-host now uses a QApplication, as the DAW [QTractor
+plugin-loading-host now uses a QApplication object, as the DAW [QTractor
 does](https://github.com/rncbc/qtractor/blob/0e987e6c41796a4cbe85e499ae890b5989be8b82/src/qtractor.h#L60),
-or we load multiple instances of the plugin from withing one process this won't
+or we load multiple instances of the plugin from within the same process this
-work anymore.
+won't work anymore.

 Another point is the blocking aspect of Qt's event loop.
 The event loop
 `Q*Application::exec()` only returns after finishing its execution.
 But all